-1997 Volvo S70 2.5 10v from UK and Ireland
+1997 Volvo S70 2.5 20V non-turbo from Australia and New Zealand

 Would you buy another car from this manufacturer?
 Yes